pgnnn/loop/README.md

 9am to 10:12am status as 'active', 10:12am to 11:12am as 'inactive', 11:12am to 1:10pm as 'active' since we don't have data in between, 1:10pm to 2pm as 'inactive'.

 My idea to calculate uptime and downtime (nearest neighbor with limitation)

 a) status of timestamp t1 will be continued till the next timestamp only if the next timestamp is within 1.5hrs, else I gonna take t1 status as status from t1 to t1+1hour and status from t1+1hour to next timestamp as 'active' only if next timestamp is within business hours else 'active' till the end of business_hours

 b) why 1.5hr instead of 1hr is there will be some delta while taking the status of restaurants for roughly 1hour.

-My ideas I tried to assign a status for missing points (in the sense if 2 consecutive timestamps of a store are differ morethan 1hr or 1.5hr, then there will be missing points eg: if we have status at 6am and 8:20am, missing point is around 7am.)
+below are my 5 ideas which I tried to assign a status for missing points (in the sense if 2 consecutive timestamps of a store are differ more than 1hr or 1.5hr, then there will be missing points eg: if we have status at 6am and 8:20am, missing point is around 7am.)
 1) greedy nearest neighbor interpolation (status of missing point = status of the nearest point)
 2) by finding a polynomial Function that fits all points and finding y value for the missing x value. (y= status and x=timestamp)
 3) by using machine learning